Move from a Static Classroom to a Dynamic Classroom

 Take a look at my definitions below and think about what your classroom looks like.

-Static Classroom: A classroom lacking in movement, action, or change, especially in a way that is not engaging–where learning happens in short bursts and is often demonstrated in one-and-done activities, short-term assignments, or worksheets (even digital worksheets).
+Static Learning: Static learning is learning that is lacking in movement, action, or change, especially in a way that is not engaging–where learning happens in short bursts and is often demonstrated in one-and-done activities, short-term assignments, or worksheets (even digital worksheets), that are confined within the traditional bounds of the school system, school day, and the school walls.

 Consider the dreaded worksheet, there may be very good, critical thinking questions on that worksheet, but once it is turned in, that’s the end of that line of thinking.
 Paper activities make it difficult to allow learning to grow organically and can stifle creativity.
 Now compare that worksheet with a Google Doc, a blog, or a website, these are tools that allow us to be more dynamic.